DanteLore/dantelore/content/posts/mot-party-track-rod-troubles-and-a-maddening-manifold.md

 </li><li>Trim under passenger door (Not bolted in place)
 </li><li>Body tab/outrigger (Not yet fitted - waiting for some bolts from eBay)
 </li><li>Valance - both sides (Not secured)
-</li>* Exhaust blowing at manifold
-</ul>So today I had lots to look at.
+</li><li>Exhaust blowing at manifold</li></ul>So today I had lots to look at.
 None of it massively serious, just loads more work to do.
 First off was a trip to Halfords to get some exhaust sealing putty for the manifold-to-down-pipe join.
 I also picked up some red oxide primer and two five litre bottles of engine oil.

 <a href="http://danandtheduke.co.uk/uploaded_images/IMG_1963-700030.JPG"><img src="http://danandtheduke.co.uk/uploaded_images/IMG_1963-700026.JPG"/></a>First job was to squish some putty into the crack between manifold and down pipe.
 Dead easy to do, though it makes your hands smell nasty.
 Left it for an hour or so to cure.
 While I waited I slapped a bit of red oxide primer on the new door channel bits I welded on a couple of months ago.
 They were already going rusty and Johnson gave me an ear bashing yesterday!